samedskulj/bhmapper.io/README.md

 # Deployment

-This web application is not deployed.
-Currently working on it
+This web application is deployed on Netlify.
+Check it out https://bhmapper.netlify.app/